torsday/notebook/languages/javascript/backbone.md

 -   Cons:

-    -   Difficult to test
+    -   Difficult to test (source of truth lives in the DOM)
-    -   SEO is a pain in the butt
+    -   SEO is a pain in the butt (there is no static content to be indexed)
     -   Security issues (clients have your code)

 -   Dependencies:

-    -   Underscore.js
+    -   Underscore.js (albeit inferior to lodash)
     -   jQuery or Zepto

 ---